University of Minnesota Administrative Policy

 Data User

-Responsible for maintaining the confidentiality, integrity, and availability of University data they manage and for following all University policies, procedures, and standards related to the data security classification and security level, including applicable state and federal laws, and contracts.
+Responsible for maintaining the confidentiality, integrity, and availability of University data they manage and for following all University policies, procedures, and standards related to the data classification and security level, including applicable state and federal laws, and contracts.

 University Chief Information Security Officer or Designate

-Vice President for Information Technology
+Vice President of Information Technology & Chief Information Officer (CIO)

 History